steinrue/two_locus_selection_moments/README.md

 # two_locus_selection_moments

 This repository contains the code associated with *"A numerical framework for genetic hitchhiking in populations of variable size"* by Eric Friedlander and Matthias Steinrücken.
+I brief guide to this repository is as follows:

+* ```momlink```